pinebud77/YetAnotherMediaManager_public/README.md

 Yet Another Media Manager
 =========================

 This is Video clip file manager.
-This is my personal project..
+This is my personal project.
+No guarantee or obligations..

 Download Windows executable or tagged version
 * https://github.com/pinebud77/YetAnotherMediaManager_public/releases/latest